Onboarding devices to Microsoft 365 Apps admin center

 The Microsoft 365 Apps admin center makes setting up and controlling Microsoft 365 Apps for Enterprise easy.
 Enrolling devices in the Inventory automatically activates many helpful features.

 The good thing is that there’s no need for manual steps beyond initiating the enrollment process.
 The onboarding occurs in the background without requiring any action from the user.
-When you enroll all devices into the Inventory service, you can access highly valuable information from those devices.
+When you enroll all devices into the Inventory service, you can access valuable information from those devices.

 • Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 2008 or later.